Openhab-Nodes/website/content/en/userguide/administer.md

 One the left side menu of the Maintenance page you will find "User Management".
 User accounts and permissions are managed by the **Identity and Access Management (IAM) service**.

 Your currently logged in user must have the permission "USER_ADMIN" to view, edit, create and delete users.
-If you just have installed openHAB X, you are logged in as an administrative user and thus you have full access.
+If you just have installed OHX, you are logged in as an administrative user and thus you have full access.

 You can create a new user via the "New User" link on the left side menu.
 A user requires a name and a password and you can assign different permissions.